cooms/bootstrap/README.md

-# bootstrap
+# Bootstrap

-An ongoing implementation of my learnings concerning the boostrap framework.
+An ongoing implementation of my learnings concerning the bootstrap framework.
 Someones gotta do that form validation amirite?